 - Pay your bills online!
 The internet is a great resource that can help you save money in lots of unique ways.
 For example, my neighbours recently found that comparing energy plans online helped them to save money on their electricity and utility bills.
 There are a variety of affordable options out there such as Gexa Energy plans that can be discovered online, so if you are thinking of changing energy provider, take a look on the internet first to see if you could be entitled to any deals or savings.

 - Buy used furniture and upcycle old furniture in your home.
-I love going to antique shops and yard sales, you never know what you will find.
+In case you have got really old furniture that needs to be disposed off then you could also contact companies who possess recycling and metal processing equipment as an alternative to just throwing them away.
+These companies like Doyle Machinery also provide recycling solutions for different kinds of domestic waste including green waste, wood, plastics, paper, and biomass.
+Talking about used furniture, I also love going to antique shops and yard sales.
+You never know what you will find there.
 If you are on Facebook chances are there is a Buy/Sell/Trade or Yard Sale group for people in your area, check it out!
-Pinterest is full of unique ways to upcycle old items so be sure to check it out for some pinspiration!
+Pinterest is full of unique ways to upcycle old items so be sure to check it out for some inspiration!

 - Mason Jars for everything!
 I use my mason jars to store dry foods, preserve fruits and vegetables, to drink from (they make these awesome lids with steel straws for mason jars), make overnight oats, store soups and stews in the fridge or freezer, storing change and other loose items, for liquid soap, and soooo much more!
 Seriously go buy yourself some mason jars, the possibilities are endless!

 - Cloth diapers.
 I absolutely loooove cloth diapers.
 They are super easy to use and look adorable on babies.